-At the 2003 Annual Meeting of Shareholders, eight members of our Board of Directors were in attendance.
+At the 2004 Annual Meeting of Shareholders, all eight members of our Board of Directors were in attendance.
 We believe that the Annual Meeting is an opportunity for Shareholders to communicate directly with our Directors.
 Directors are encouraged to attend the Annual Meeting of Shareholders.

-COMPENSATION COMMITTEE INTERLOCKS AND

-INSIDER PARTICIPATION IN COMPENSATION DECISIONS
+COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION IN COMPENSATION DECISIONS

-None of the individuals that served as a member of the Compensation Committee during fiscal 2004 were at any time officers or employees of the Company or any of its subsidiaries or had any relationship with the Company requiring disclosure under SEC regulations, except for (i) Mr. Langone, who was a member of the Compensation Committee until March 2004, is a Director, stockholder and Chairman of the Board of Salem National Corporation, to which the Company paid \$3,112,804 on leases of certain equipment and related services during the last fiscal year, and (ii) Mr. Orr's son, Donald Fraser Orr, Jr., is the General Manager of the Company's Polyester Business Unit, and earned an aggregate salary and bonus of approximately \$157,000 for his services during fiscal 2004.
-For further information related to these relationships, see "Insider Transactions" below.
+None of the individuals that served as a member of the Compensation Committee during fiscal 2005 were at any time officers or employees of the Company or any of its subsidiaries or had any relationship with the Company requiring disclosure under SEC regulations, except that Mr. Orr's son, Donald Fraser Orr, Jr., is the General Manager of the Company's Polyester Business Unit, and earned an aggregate salary and bonus of approximately \$202,599 for his services during fiscal 2005.
+For further information see "Insider Transactions" below.
+Mr. Orr ceased to be a member of the Compensation Committee in October 2004.